beto4444/GRAPHen/README.md

 ## ENG

 GRAPHen is the programming language to define, create and visualize graphs.
+It comprises:
-It comprises language itself(created with ANTLR4), and simple IDE which can export generated graphs to graphics format.
-The IDE also have some basic error handling.
+1. language itself(created with ANTLR4),
+2. simple IDE which can export generated graphs to graphics format.
+   - The IDE also have some basic error handling.

 ### Contributors
 * Bartłomiej Stępniewski<br>